-The General Assembly elects the Executive Board for a three-year term with the possibility of a further three-year extension.
+Members of the Executive Board are elected by the General Assembly for threeyears with the possibility to extend this for a further three-years.
 Their role is to oversee strategic development of EuroFIR AISBL, and provide technical and scientific support as necessary.
 Currently, the Executive Board is comprised of:

 President & Managing Director: Paul Finglas